plblum/jivs/planning/Jivs-DOM_Implementation_Design.md

 Applications may implement `IFormPresentation` directly instead of deriving from `FormPresentationBase`.
 A direct implementation receives every state supplied by the dispatcher and is responsible for its own group-routing policy.

 The optional ARIA getter allows a form presentation whose generated HTML requires specialized accessibility behavior to supply an immutable static updater.
-An omitted getter and a getter returning `null` both mean that the presentation supplies no specialized updater.
+A getter returning `null` means that the presentation supplies no specialized updater.
 Form presentations do not supply field validation-state updaters.

 ### Form Presentation Factory